 You don’t have to suffer in silence from the uncomfortable symptoms of menopause.
 The experienced doctors at Southeast Texas OB/GYN Associates, PA in Beaumont, Texas are here with treatment options to ease your insomnia, vaginal dryness, and hot flashes.
-Call or schedule an appointment online to learn more about menopause treatments and how you can reach optimal health.

 A woman begins menopause when she hasn’t had a menstrual period for 12 consecutive months.
 During your reproductive years before menopause, your ovary produces an egg each month.
 The ovary also makes progesterone and estrogen when the fertile egg is made.